The Deloitte Humanitarian Innovation Program

 Deloitte professionals are working with AtrocityWatch to help shape the development of a mobile enabled solution which will use person driven data from around the world to provide early warning of potential mass atrocities.

-To help the International Organization for Migration more efficiently respond to crises, professionals from Deloitte Switzerland and IOM are working together to improve co-ordination of response on the ground and inter-agency information management.
+To help the International Organization for Migration more efficiently respond to crises, professionals from Deloitte in Switzerland and IOM are working together to improve co-ordination of response on the ground and inter-agency information management.

 Once these projects are complete, Deloitte will share the ideas and solutions developed so that the whole humanitarian sector can benefit from and scale them.